hugorichard/ShICA/README.md

 ![Semi Gaussian](./figures/semigaussian.png)

 __Note__
-The current implementation uses less seeds and less points in the curves so that computation time is reduced.
+The current implementation uses only 10 seeds and 4 different number of samples in the curves so that computation time is low even on a laptop.
 In order to obtain exactly the same curves as in the paper you should modify the files `rotation.py`, `full_nongaussian.py` and `semigaussian.py` in the `experiments` directory so that
 ```
 num_points = 20
 seeds = np.arange(40)